home-assistant/home-assistant.io/source/_integrations/incomfort.markdown

   required: true
   type: string
 username:
-  description: The username of the Lan2RF gateway, if any.
-Most likely: `admin`
+  description: "The username of the Lan2RF gateway, if any.
+Most likely: `admin`."
   required: inclusive
   type: string
 password: